honeycombio/refinery/README.md

 - Access to 2 cores for each server used

 In many cases, Refinery only needs one node.
-Refinery clusters usually run best with fewer, larger servers; for large installations, 16 cores and 16GB of RAM per server is not unusual (with appropriate tuning).
-If experiencing a large volume of traffic, you may need to scale out to multiple nodes, and likely need a small Redis cluster to handle scaling.
+If experiencing a large volume of traffic, you may need to scale out to multiple nodes, and likely need a small Redis instance to handle scaling.

 We recommend increasing the amount of RAM and the number of cores after your initial set-up.
 Additional RAM and CPU can be used by increasing configuration values; in particular, `CacheCapacity` is an important configuration value.
 Refinery's `Stress Relief` system provides a good indication of how hard Refinery is working, and when invoked, logs (as `reason`) the name of the Refinery configuration value that should be increased to reduce stress.